dokryconn/Dokters-Prescription/README.md

     - *This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.*
 6. Move your new custom .EXE or .AHK script file into the same folder as the original `Dokter's Prescription.EXE` script file location.

-- Customizing the **Launch/Toggle Programs** shortcuts within `Dok's Rx (Raw).AHK`:
+- Customizing the **Launch/Toggle Programss** shortcuts within `Dok's Rx (Raw).AHK`:
-There are several sections of deactivated "template code" within `Dok's Rx (Raw).AHK` for the "Launch/Toggle Program" shortcuts, corresponding to each number, 0 through 9, and letters, A through Z.
+There are several sections of deactivated "template code" within `Dok's Rx (Raw).AHK` for the "Launch/Toggle Programs" shortcuts, corresponding to each number, 0 through 9, and letters, A through Z.

   - These deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each hotkey shortcut.
-Once these blocks of code are activated, they allow you to launch/toggle program windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.
+Once these blocks of code are activated, they allow you to Launch/Toggle Programs windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.

   - In addition to removing the comment brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
 There are detailed instructions on how to customizing these features located in the actual script file via comments labled under: "PLEASE READ - ADJUST FOR YOUR OWN PROGRAMS:""